 Imagine a cookie company wants to know what buyers feel about their latest double chocolate chip cookie recipe.
 Researchers give participants only that cookie and ask for their feedback on how the cookie tastes, smells, looks, and feels.
 This gives the company an understanding of how their customers feel about this specific cookie, without comparing it to another flavor.

 Sequential monadic testing is a method of evaluating a number of products one after another.
 This can be used to compare the current design of a product to a new one and get audience feedback on which design they prefer.

 An advertising company is rolling out a brand-new ad campaign but has two slightly different versions of the same ad.
 By using sequential monadic testing, they ask respondents to compare and contrast the two ads, highlighting what they liked and disliked about each one.
 The company can now use this feedback to make a clearer judgment on which ad they should launch.

 How to Conduct a Focus Group

-A cosmetics company experimenting with a new line of perfumes might be interested in gathering qualitative observational data to understand how customers might react to the new fragrances.
+A cosmetics company experimenting with a new line of perfumes might want to gather qualitative observational data.
+This can help them to understand how customers may react to the new fragrances.
 What do they think of the color and shape of the bottle?
 Do they like the feel of the frosted glass, or do they prefer the regular?
 And most importantly, what do consumers think of the smell?
 For a company looking to expand its range of products, questions like these help guide their thinking.